kenshinx/godns/README.md

 A simple and fast dns cache server written by go.

-Similar to [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) ,but support some difference features:
+Similar to [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html), but supports some difference features:

 * Keep hosts records in redis and the local file /etc/hosts